Remains of North Dakota soldier killed in WWII to be buried

-The remains of a North Dakota soldier killed during World War II are being buried Monday at Arlington National Cemetery in Virginia.
+The remains of a North Dakota soldier killed during World War II have been buried Monday at Arlington National Cemetery in Virginia.

 Army Pfc.
 Robert L. Alexander, a Tolley native, was a member of the 105th Infantry Regiment, 27th Infantry Division, according to the Army.
 His unit was fighting the Japanese on Saipan in the Mariana Islands on July 7, 1944, when he was killed in action after the Japanese general on Saipan ordered his forces into a mass suicide, or “banzai,” attack against the 105th's lines.
 He was 27 years old.